How do I know if my car is overheating?

 Vehicles equipped with a temperature gauge will almost always have a noticeable red line to warn you when your engine is too hot.

-For vehicles not equipped with a temperature gauge, they will have an over-temperature warning light.
+Vehicles not equipped with a temperature gauge will have an over-temperature warning light.

 There are many parts in your car or truck cooling system that can cause it to overheat.

 Most cooling system repairs are fairly easy and inexpensive.
 The key is, to catch them before they lead to much bigger problems!
 Most cooling system issues are caused by a leak.
 Radiator hose connections, radiator cap failures and Radiator seems are amongst the most commonly seen.

 It is also very common for your vehicle’s water pump to start leaking from what is called a weep hole.